tcsenpai/ULWGL-launcher-TCS/README.md

 - PROTONPATH

-  - string pointing to your custom Proton installation or to the Steam one (see above)
+  - string pointing to your custom Proton installation (see Prerequisites)
   - defaults to [script_dir]/protons

 - WINEPREFIX